ernestojimenezruiz/logmap-matcher/README.md

 **As an Ontology Matching System**

-LogMap can be used from the command line with the standalone distribution or the SEALS-OAEI package, or directly from its Web interface
+LogMap can be used from the command line with the [standalone distribution](https://sourceforge.net/projects/logmap-matcher/files/Standalone%20distribution/) or the [OAEI packages](https://sourceforge.net/projects/logmap-matcher/files/OAEI%20packages/), or directly from its [Web interface](http://csu6325.cs.ox.ac.uk/)

 LogMap can also be easily integrated in other Java applications.

+matcher

 **As a Mapping Debugging System**